2016rshah/heckle/README.md

 #How To

-First install [Heckle](https://hackage.haskell.org/package/heckle) by running `stack install heckle`.
+First install [Heckle](https://hackage.haskell.org/package/heckle) by running `stack update && stack install heckle`.
 Then create the directory you want your blog to be based in, initialize a git repository, etc.

 When you're ready, from that directory run `heckle init`.
 That will create a skeleton file structure.